-The SSEI quota was set at 288 mt for 2009, a 9% decrease from the 316 mt quota used from 2000 through 2008.
-From 2000 to 2005 there were 28 permit holders (4 pot gear, 24 longline) legally permitted to fish in this fishery.
+28 permit holders (4 pot gear, 24 longline) legally permitted to fish in this fishery.
 In 2006 the Commercial Fisheries Entry Commission (CFEC) allowed 4 permits back into the fishery bringing the total permits to 32 (28 longline and 4 pot gear).
 For the 2009 fishery CFEC denied 4 permits leaving 25 longline and 3 pot permits allowed to harvest sablefish in this fishery.
+In 2010, there were 24 longline and 3 pot permits allowed to harvest sablefish in this fishery.